 A serving of espresso is a short, strong, one ounce (30 ml) shot of coffee that is extracted by forcing hot water of 92C to 96C (195F to 205F) at a pressure of 9 Bars (130 PSI) through a compact coffee puck of very finely ground coffee grinds that are ground to a 200 micron grind size.

-Typically, a coffee to water ratio is 1:2 is used and is served in the distinctive small demitasse cup.
+Typically, a coffee to water ratio of 1:1.5 is used in Italy and 1:2 in America.
+An espresso is served in the distinctive small demitasse cup.

 Notably, fresh dark roasted coffee beans are needed to produce the thick rich crema on top.